nicholaseager/nicholaseager.github.io/_guides/2023-01-08-how-to-hike-inside-the-grand-canyon.markdown

 Mather Campground is located within walking distance of Grand Canyon Village, where you will find a variety of amenities, such as a general store, restaurants, and a post office.
 It's a great base for starting your hike from the South Rim of the Grand Canyon.

 ### Hike down to Plateau Point
-The Bright Angel Trail is a well-maintained, switchbacking trail that takes you down to Plateau Point.
-The hike takes about 4-5 hours one way and is considered moderate in difficulty.
-Make sure to take plenty of breaks and drink water to stay hydrated.
+You can descend to Plateau Point on the well-maintained Bright Angel Trail, which includes many many switchbacks.
+The hike is rated as moderately difficult and takes about 4-5 hours one way.
+Keep hydrated by taking frequent breaks and drinking water.

 ### Continue down to Phantom Ranch
-From Plateau Point, you can continue down the Bright Angel Trail to Phantom Ranch, which is located at the bottom of the canyon near the Colorado River.
-This section of the trail is steeper and more challenging, so make sure you are up for the extra effort.
-It takes about 2-3 hours to reach Phantom Ranch from Plateau Point.
+From Plateau Point, take the Bright Angel Trail south to Phantom Ranch, which is near the Colorado River at the bottom of the canyon.
+Make sure you are prepared for the extra effort because this part of the trail is steeper and more difficult.
+From Plateau Point, it takes 1-2 hours to get to Phantom Ranch.

 ### Take a break at Phantom Ranch
 Once you reach Phantom Ranch, take a break to rest, hydrate, and refuel.
 You can also refill your water bottles at the ranch if needed.
 If you would like to spend the night, read more [here](#spending-the-night-at-the-bottom).

 ### Hike back up to the rim
-From Phantom Ranch, you can either take the Bright Angel Trail or the South Kaibab Trail back up to the rim.
-The Bright Angel Trail is a longer, but less steep route back up to the rim, while the South Kaibab Trail is a more direct, but steeper route.
-It takes about 4-5 hours to reach the rim from Phantom Ranch, depending on which trail you take.
+You can return to the rim by either taking the Bright Angel Trail or the South Kaibab Trail.
+The South Kaibab Trail is a more direct but steeper route back up to the rim, while the Bright Angel Trail is longer but less strenuous.
+Depending on the trail you choose, you can get to the rim from Phantom Ranch in 4-5 hours.

-## Celebrate your accomplishment
+## Enjoy what you've accomplished
-Once you reach the rim, you've completed the rim to river and back to rim hike in one day!
-Take some time to celebrate your accomplishment and rest your feet before catching the shuttle back to Mather Campground.
-There are several restaurants and bars located in Grand Canyon Village that offer a variety of food and drinks.
-We grabbed some craft beer 🍻 and plenty of snacks from the Grand Canyon Village Market & Deli before heading back to camp for dinner.
+You've finished!
+Celebrate your success and give your feet a break before boarding the shuttle back to Mather Campground, or extending your walk like we did :) Grand Canyon Village is home to a number of eateries and bars that serve a wide selection of meals and beverages.
+Before returning to camp for dinner, we picked up some craft beer and a ton of snacks from the Grand Canyon Village Market & Deli.

 ## Spending the Night at the Bottom